ROCK 5 in ITX form factor

 Indeed, SoC, eMMc and memory chips only represent 10~15 W of heat to dissipate.

-I think cutting a large and light LED aluminium heatsink like this one is a good and cheaper alternative.
+I think cutting a large and light aluminium heatsink like this one is a good and cheaper alternative.
 Then, using adhesive thermal pads of different heights might allow a sufficient sticky contact.
 Otherwise, I will have to find a refurbished LGA 115x 1U heatsink or simply wait for delivery of this heatsink

 Final review update now that the device is ready to be bought and it’s confirmed that eMMC won’t be user-accessible by default: https://github.com/ThomasKaiser/Knowledge/commit/2489492d03db2961d6ac249cc6eefca4687ffa32